November 24, 2020

 There’s a skeleton in every house.

-Chinese Proverbs about Family: Marriage
+Chinese Proverbs and Idioms About Family: Marriage

 出门看天色，进门看脸色 (chūmén kàn tiānsè, jìnmén kàn liǎnsè)